-Safeguarding incidents and / or behaviours can be associated with factors outside school or college and / or can occur between children outside the school or college.
+Safeguarding incidents and/or behaviours can be associated with factors outside school or college and/or can occur between children outside the school or college.
 All staff should be considering the context within such incidents and/or behaviours occur.
-This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and / or welfare.
+This is known as contextual safeguarding, which simply means assessments of children should consider whether wider environmental factors are present in a child's life that are a threat to their safety and/or welfare.

-Geographical factors School's response We have a close proximity to the coastline and the river Social and economic factors There are a number of All classes during the academic year (more so in the Summer term) undertake RNLI workshops to teach about the dangers of the sea and tides.
+Geographical factors School's response We have a close proximity to the coastline and the river All classes during the academic year (more so in the Summer term) undertake RNLI workshops to teach about the dangers of the sea and tides.
 Water safety is consolidated termly in each year group.
-School's response 'cuts' in the local area.
+Water safety is consolidated termly in each year group (part of swimming lessons) Social and economic factors School's response There are a number of 'cuts' in the local area.
 We teach children about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
-Peer group factors School's response Pupils have older siblings who may be influential to younger family members.
+Peer group factors School's response Children have older siblings who may be influential to younger family members.
 Our curriculum teaches children about the issue of 'peer pressure'.
 Children engage in different scenarios and are given choices to make through role play.
 Children are taught to be confident and assertive through our PSHCE curriculum.
 We also engage in a full week of 'anti-bullying' activities and we high profile this with our school community.
-We encourage any child feeling pressurised to 'talk it out' with an adult or share via our 'worry boxes'.
+We encourage any child feeling pressured to 'talk it out' with an adult or share via our 'worry boxes'.

 Home factors School's response Lots of our children are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
 Through our Computing Curriculum, children are taught about online safety.
 Every child has signed our 'Acceptable Use' contract.
-Parents sign an 'Acceptable Use' contract too.
-Our external computing advisor also delivers specific workshops in relation to any online or mobile phone incident.
-This proactive and responsive approach allows us to target certain groups of children or individuals and gives us the flexibility to respond to school incidents.
+Parents sign an 'Acceptable Use' contract too. .